rabbitmq/server-packages/README.md

 All tags are created on the same branch as the `rabbitmq/rabbitmq-server` branch they check out before building the source tarball, e.g. `v4.1.x` or `v4.0.x` or `main`.

-For the preview releases (namely alphas) published in this repository, this means a branch in this repository.
+For the preview releases (namely alphas) published to this repository, this means a branch in this repository.
 Therefore, when a new series is introduced (say, `main` becomes `4.2.x` because `4.1.x` now uses `v4.1.x`), a new branch with the same name as the `rabbitmq/rabbitmq-server` one must be created in this repository.